Breast milk is the only sustenance your child needs for the first six months of their life.

 This natural process can be challenging, but if you know what you are facing, you can resolve it.

-If you face any other issues, consult your doctor or lactation consultant immediately.
+If you face any other breast feeding difficulties, consult your doctor or lactation consultant immediately.

-The earlier you identify and correct any problems, the better it will be for you and your child.
+The earlier you identify and correct any problems, the better it will be for you and baby.